-Any barrier should always be set well back from the roadside so that riders or carriagedrivers have space to align themselves for the structure and to negotiate it away from the additional hazard from motor vehicles.
-Structures should not cause equestrians to be delayed on the road at all as that increases their risk of being hit with a motor vehicle.
+Any barrier should always be set well back from the roadside so that riders or carriage-drivers have space to align themselves for the structure and to negotiate it away from the additional hazard from motor vehicles.
+Structures should not cause equestrians to be delayed on the road as that increases the risk of a motor vehicle hitting them, particularly where motor traffic is at high speed.

-This general requirement may have to be relaxed at sites where there is a proven problem of fly-tipping or parking and the wish is to prevent motor vehicles pulling off the road by placing bollards.
-Bollards at the roadside can be easily negotiated by riders but may be a problem to carriage-drivers because of the length of horse and vehicle meaning they must swing out into the road to clear the bollards, but to set the bollards further apart would negate their effect on motorists.
-A 'Horse stile (ridden horse routes only)' (below) or barrier (ridden horse routes only)' (below) of any type are not acceptable on a byway as they are impossible to use with a horse-drawn vehicle.
-On a bridleway, they must be installed well back from the roadside because of the risk of a horse jumping the barrier into the road or aligning to negotiate the barrier on the road while at risk from motorists.
-Barriers other than vertical bollards can cause difficulty to riders because horses may have been taught to jump horizontal obstacles.
+This general requirement may have to be relaxed at certain sites where there is a proven problem of fly-tipping or parking and the wish is to prevent motor vehicles pulling off the road by placing bollards.
+Bollards at the roadside can generally be easily negotiated by riders but may be a problem to carriage-drivers because of the length of horse and vehicle meaning they have to swing out into the road to clear the bollards.

+A 'horse stile' (see below) or step-over barrier (see below) of any type should never be installed at the roadside because of the danger of a horse jumping the barrier into the road or aligning to negotiate the barrier on the road while at risk from motorists.
+Barriers other than bollards commonly cause considerable difficulty to equestrians because horses are likely to have been taught to jump similar obstacles.
+A 'horse stile' is not acceptable on a byway as it is impossible to use with a horse-drawn vehicle.